-We show how TSN stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Meat/Fish/Dairy industry.
+We show how TSN stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Dog and Cat Food Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Tyson Foods, Inc. is one of the world's largest food companies and a recognized leader in protein.
 Founded in 1935 by John W. Tyson and grown under three generations of family leadership, the Company has a broad portfolio of products and brands like Tyson®, Jimmy Dean®, Hillshire Farm®, Ball Park®, Wright®, Aidells®, ibp® and State Fair®.
 Tyson Foods innovates continually to make protein more sustainable, tailor food for everywhere it's available and raise the world's expectations for how much good food can do.
 Headquartered in Springdale, Arkansas, the Company had 139,000 team members at October 3, 2020.
 Through its Core Values, Tyson Foods strives to operate with integrity, create value for its shareholders, customers, communities and team members and serve as a steward of the animals, land and environment entrusted to it.